vcflib/bio-vcf/README.md

 Yet another VCF parser.
 This one may give better performance because of lazy parsing and useful combinations of (fancy) command line filtering.
+Also few assumptions are made about the actual contents of the VCF file (field names are resolved on the fly).

 For example, to filter somatic data

 ```ruby
   bio-vcf --filter 'rec.alt.size==1 and rec.tumor.bq[rec.alt]>30 and rec.tumor.mq>20' < file.vcf